yext/chat-core/docs/chat-core.messageresponse.responseid.md

 ## MessageResponse.responseId property

-The response's id in the form of ULID
+The response's id in the form of a 26 character ULID

 **Signature:**